BubbatheVTOG/coc-discord/README.md

 - Deriving the project root from `coc`'s built-in api.
 - The ability to ignore showing sensitive projects.
+-- Thoughts on implementing this, neither solution has obvious merits:
+-- This can be implemented by having the users edit the `coc-config`.
+This is not optimal as it is not obvious.
+-- This could also be implemented by importing all of neovim and grabbing global configuration variables from vimrc.
+This is more user friendly, but makes the install quite a bit larger for a relatively small utilization of the neovim api.
 - Setting logging levels (for development purposes).
+- Adding a `:h` file?

 ## Running this Repository